Bristol LH: Eastern Counties

 Eastern Counties Omnibus Company took 50 LH and 5 LHS buses between 1968 and 1972, these were all Perkins-engined and the LHS6Ps had been ordered by Luton Corporation and delivered to United Counties Omnibus Company with registrations XXE131-5H, UCOC did not want them so ECOC took them on, re-registering them with Norfolk, rather than Luton marks.
-Eastern Counties did not take any more new LHs until 1977 when a further 15 were added to the fleet.
+Eastern Counties did not take any more new LHs until 1977 when 15 LH6Ls were added to the fleet.